selendra/selendra-kit/contribute.md

-# Contributing to SelendraSDK
+# Contributing to Selendrakit

-We're excited that you're interested in contributing to SelendraSDK!
+We're excited that you're interested in contributing to Selendrakit!
 This document outlines the process for contributing to this project.

 ## Getting Started